ThomasYang1275/Fullstack/part 0.4.md

     Note left of browser: HTML doc contains links causing the browser to make more GET requests to the server to retrieve the neccessary files

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
-    server-->>browser: JSON raw data file with the user input included
+    server-->>browser: JSON raw data file with the user input included as shown with Status Code 200

-    Note left of browser: Javascript file contains a link so the browser makes another GET request to the server for the JSON file with the raw data and the user
+    Note left of browser: Javascript file contains a link so the browser makes another GET request to the server for the JSON file with the raw data and the user input
 ```